Capri (NYSE:CPRI) Updates Q3 2023 Earnings Guidance

 Capri (NYSE:CPRI – Get Rating) issued an update on its third quarter 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.55-$2.55 for the period.
 The company issued revenue guidance of $1.73 billion-$1.73 billion.
 Capri also updated its FY 2023 guidance to $6.85-$6.85 EPS.

-Capri (NYSE:CPRI – Get Rating) last posted its earnings results on Wednesday, June 1st.
-The company reported $1.02 EPS for the quarter, beating analysts’ consensus estimates of $0.82 by $0.20.
+Capri (NYSE:CPRI – Get Rating) last posted its quarterly earnings results on Wednesday, June 1st.
+The company reported $1.02 earnings per share for the quarter, beating the consensus estimate of $0.82 by $0.20.
+Capri had a net margin of 14.54% and a return on equity of 36.48%.
 The firm had revenue of $1.49 billion during the quarter, compared to the consensus estimate of $1.41 billion.
-Capri had a return on equity of 36.48% and a net margin of 14.54%.
-The company’s quarterly revenue was up 24.6% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.38 EPS.
-On average, sell-side analysts anticipate that Capri will post 6.83 earnings per share for the current year.
+During the same period in the previous year, the firm posted $0.38 earnings per share.
+The business’s revenue was up 24.6% compared to the same quarter last year.
+Research analysts expect that Capri will post 6.83 earnings per share for the current year.

-A number of research firms have recently commented on CPRI.
-Telsey Advisory Group reiterated a market perform rating on shares of Capri in a research report on Thursday, May 26th.
-UBS Group lowered their target price on Capri from $107.00 to $91.00 and set a buy rating for the company in a research report on Monday, June 6th.
-Sanford C. Bernstein began coverage on Capri in a research report on Monday, March 14th.
-They issued a market perform rating and a $55.00 price target for the company.
-TheStreet downgraded Capri from a b rating to a c+ rating in a research report on Wednesday, June 1st.
-Finally, Cowen lowered their price target on Capri from $80.00 to $70.00 in a research report on Thursday, June 2nd.
-Five equities research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $74.89.
+Several research firms have weighed in on CPRI.
+UBS Group decreased their price target on shares of Capri from $107.00 to $91.00 and set a buy rating for the company in a research note on Monday, June 6th.
+Wells Fargo & Company decreased their target price on shares of Capri from $95.00 to $85.00 and set an overweight rating for the company in a research report on Tuesday, April 5th.
+Barclays decreased their target price on shares of Capri from $74.00 to $63.00 and set an overweight rating for the company in a research report on Thursday, June 2nd.
+Credit Suisse Group decreased their target price on shares of Capri from $74.00 to $65.00 and set a neutral rating for the company in a research report on Thursday, June 2nd.
+Finally, Cowen decreased their target price on shares of Capri from $80.00 to $70.00 in a research report on Thursday, June 2nd.
+Four research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
+Based on data from MarketBeat, Capri has a consensus rating of Moderate Buy and a consensus price target of $74.89.

-In other Capri news, CEO John D. Idol sold 3,803 shares of the stock in a transaction on Friday, June 3rd.
+In other news, CEO John D. Idol sold 3,803 shares of the business’s stock in a transaction that occurred on Friday, June 3rd.
 The stock was sold at an average price of $49.63, for a total value of $188,742.89.
-Following the sale, the chief executive officer now owns 933,268 shares in the company, valued at $46,318,090.84.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Company insiders own 2.70% of the company’s stock.
+Following the transaction, the chief executive officer now owns 933,268 shares in the company, valued at approximately $46,318,090.84.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+2.60% of the stock is owned by insiders.

-Several institutional investors have recently made changes to their positions in CPRI.
-Goldman Sachs Group Inc. increased its stake in shares of Capri by 41.9% during the first quarter.
-Goldman Sachs Group Inc. now owns 2,649,958 shares of the company’s stock valued at $136,182,000 after buying an additional 782,577 shares during the period.
-Select Equity Group L.P. purchased a new position in shares of Capri during the first quarter valued at $21,338,000.
-Renaissance Group LLC purchased a new position in shares of Capri during the first quarter valued at $7,737,000.
-State Street Corp increased its stake in shares of Capri by 2.8% during the first quarter.
-State Street Corp now owns 4,421,881 shares of the company’s stock valued at $227,240,000 after buying an additional 119,122 shares during the period.
-Finally, Parametric Portfolio Associates LLC increased its stake in shares of Capri by 15.0% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 872,695 shares of the company’s stock valued at $56,647,000 after buying an additional 114,137 shares during the period.
-Hedge funds and other institutional investors own 88.46% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+Forum Financial Management LP purchased a new position in Capri in the fourth quarter valued at approximately $241,000.
+Pearl River Capital LLC bought a new stake in Capri during the 1st quarter valued at $227,000.
+Walleye Capital LLC bought a new stake in Capri during the 1st quarter valued at $264,000.
+Bridgefront Capital LLC bought a new stake in Capri during the 1st quarter valued at $271,000.
+Finally, Integrated Wealth Concepts LLC bought a new stake in Capri during the 4th quarter valued at $417,000.
+Institutional investors and hedge funds own 88.46% of the company’s stock.

 Capri Company Profile (Get Rating)